 Robotics

-Teaching Diary published on Saturday, November 19, 2022 (6 months, 2 weeks, and 4 days ago)
+Teaching Diary published on Saturday, November 19, 2022 (one year, 8 months, and one week ago)

 This weekend, we are immersed in a Lego robotics competition.
 Students and coaches have come from other international schools to compete in a robotics challenge.
 The nature of the challenge is to program a robot to perform different manipulative tasks of various difficulties (within 2 minutes and 30 seconds).
 For example student robots need to push the red section of the windmill.